 So the marked starting point for a buttonhole needed to be the end away from the sewer.

 My newest machine sews buttonholes away from the sewer.

 So the marked starting point needs to be the end nearest the sewer.

 4-step buttonholes don’t have an automatic way of setting the length of the buttonhole.
-You have to stop the sewing.
-So the ends need to be marked clearly.
-It’s best to make marks longer and wider than the presser foot, so you can always see them.
+You have to start and stop the sewing.
+So the ends need to be clearly visible – on some feet it’s easier than on others.

 Machine made buttonholes

-The simplest machine-made buttonhole has 4 parts – the 2 sides, and the 2 end bar tacks.
+The simplest machine-made buttonhole has 4 parts – the 2 side legs, and the 2 end bar tacks.